-Clinical Research at ACPN strives to promote and implement evidence-based clinical practice through well-designed research studies using sound research methodology.
+Clinical Research at ACPN strives to promote and implement evidence-based clinical practice through well-designed research studies, using sound research methodology.
 This is in line with the mission of Department of Health (DOH) to promote world class research that improves health and quality of life of both citizens and residents, and in keeping with the vision of ACPN to be the leading regional neuroscience institute.
-This approach will enable us to fulfill the vision of ACPN in providing the best evidence-based patient center care.
-Evidence-based practice helps in improving general quality of life through improved diagnosis and treatment, as well as reducing morbidity and mortality.
+This approach enables us to fulfill the vision of ACPN in providing the best evidence-based patient center care.
+Evidence-based practice helps in improving general quality of life through improved diagnosis and treatment, as well as reducing morbidity and mortality rates.
 Empirical evidence changes our approach to decision-making in clinical practice, while also giving us validity and credibility as one of the main healthcare providers in the UAE.

-ACPN has a well-established Institutional Review Board, in compliance with the guidelines set by the International Council for Harmonization for Good Clinical Practice (ICH-GCP) and authorized by Department of Health (DOH) to run clinical trials and scientific research projects.
-The board is made up of both internal and external healthcare clinicians as well as academicians with expertise ranging from Psychology, Psychiatry, Neurology, Neuropsychology, Pediatric Neurology, and Biomedical Engineering.
-The ACPN IRB serves to ensure ethical conduct of research in compliance with the aforementioned policies and guidelines.
+ACPN has a well-established Institutional Review Board, in compliance with the guidelines set by the International Council for Harmonization for Good Clinical Practice (ICH-GCP) and authorized by Department of Health (DOH) to run clinical trials and scientific research studies.
+The board is made up of both internal and external healthcare clinicians as well as academicians with expertise in Psychology, Psychiatry, Neurology, Neuropsychology, Pediatric Neurology, and Biomedical Engineering, among others The ACPN IRB serves to ensure ethical conduct of research in compliance with the aforementioned international policies and guidelines.

 a.
 Academic and Scientific Research Institutions:

 Zayed University, Abu Dhabi

 New York University Abu Dhabi

 Harvard Medical School Center for Global Health Delivery – Dubai

 Imperial College London Diabetes Centre (ICLDC) – Abu Dhabi

 4. Guidelines for Proposed Research Studies: